-While medical researchers began clinical trials on vaccines and anti-viral drugs, government at every level, corporations, service providers and financial institutions are offering solutions to help address the money troubles of Canadians.
-Highlights of those new measures are listed below, along with smart advice on how to keep more dollars in your pocket, negotiate better rates and ask for payment deferrals, plus essential information about where to get personals loans and apply financial aid.
+While vaccine roll-out starts, governments, corporations, service providers and financial institutions are offering solutions to help address the money troubles of Canadians.
+Highlights of those new measures are listed below, along with smart advice on how to keep more dollars in your pocket, negotiate better rates and ask for payment deferrals, plus essential information about where to get personals loans and apply for financial aid.
 Here’s a look at the resources available to help and stay afloat during the COVID-19 crisis.

 Apply for Government Benefits

-With many Canadians ineligible for employment insurance, the federal government has launched the Canada Emergency Response Benefit (CERB) – a flat-payment benefit of up to $2,000 per month for a maximum of four months.
-As of April 6, 2020, you can apply online for the CERB.
-Read more about the CERB in our Guide to COVID-19 Emergency Benefits and Financial Relief.
+With many Canadians ineligible for employment insurance, the federal government has launched the Canada Recovery Benefit– a flat-payment benefit of $2,000 per month for a maximum of 13 two-week periods.
+You can apply online for the CRB.
+Read more about the CRB in our Guide to COVID-19 Emergency Benefits and Financial Relief.

 You may also be eligible for Employment Insurance (EI) regular benefits – a program that provides temporary income support to unemployed Canadian workers while they look for employment or to upgrade their skills.
 However, you must meet some stringent eligibility requirements in order to qualify.
 You can apply on the Government of Canada’s Employment Insurance website.

-There’s also the EI sickness benefit program – a benefit for Canadians who can’t work because of illness, injury or quarantine and need time to recuperate before going back to their jobs.
-Recent changes have seen the one-week waiting period waived for new claimants to provide funds faster.
+There’s also the Canada Recovery Sickness Benefit (CRSB) – a benefit for Canadians who can’t work because of sickness or quarantine and need time to recuperate before going back to their jobs.
+This benefit provides $500 per 1-week application period.

 Ask for a Mortgage Payment Deferral or Rent Relief